U.S. flag

 Although this is a voluntary survey, your cooperation is essential to make the results of this survey comprehensive, accurate, and timely.
 Policymakers and educational leaders rely on data from this survey to inform evidence-based decisions about policy and supporting recovery efforts.
 Because it is a sample survey, responses from sampled schools represent the responses of many schools that serve similar student populations.
 A greater number of completed surveys give us greater confidence that the findings are accurate.

-Participating schools will receive a $200 debit card for each fully completed monthly survey they submit.
+Participating schools will receive a $200 debit card for each fully completed monthly survey they submit, unless restricted by your district.
 These reimbursements will be mailed to participating schools approximately five to six weeks after the end of each monthly data collection.

 How do I know my responses are safe?
 Can I be identified by my responses?